greenwoodms06/greenwoodms06.github.io/_posts/2022-05-06-ProjectSetup-UE427-HoloLens2.md

 		- Enable Remoting for Editor (**enable**)
 			- Requires restart before it can be used
 		- IP of HoloLens to remote to: IP address from HoloLens (may change on occasion)
-			- From Microsoft Store install the "Holographic Remooting Player" application
+			- From Microsoft Store install the "Holographic Remoting Player" application
 			- Launch Holographic Remoting App and enter displayed IP address
 		- After restart, launching the Holographic Remoting App on the HoloLens 2, verifying the IP address, and the selecting "Connect" will pair with the HoloLens 2.
 The project can then be remoted to the HoloLens by selecting "Play > VR Preview" in the editor.
 			- UE5.0.1: editor crashing upon pushing "Connect"